Wednesday, July 3, 2024

 The topography on the way to Kuumbi Cave

 We had a great day exploring Unguja Island!
 We began the day at Kuumbi Cave, an example of a cave created around 20,000 years ago in the underground limestone karst system underlying the island.
-Within the cave, archaeologists have found pottery fragments, bones (incuding human!), and other tools dating back thousands of years, including from the Stone Age and Iron Age.
+Within the cave, archaeologists have found pottery fragments, bones (including human!), and other tools dating back thousands of years, including from the Stone Age and Iron Age.
 It is still used for religious rituals and is considered by the locals as a sacred place.

 We then traveled to Jambiani to visit Ali, head of a seaweed collective.
 This NGO helps locals cultivate and farm seaweed, sponges, and coral in the shallow intertidal area on Unguja's southeast coast.
 This area stretches out almost 3 kilometers offshore, allowing farmers plenty of room to grow and harvest their crops.